utatanepoppo/Goodcapture/README.md

 # Goodcapture
-A desktop application that screenshots websites.
+This Electron desktop application can do screenshots of websites.